johnbuluba/Yatcobot/docs/config.rst

           keywords: ["follow", "follower"]
           # When max_following is reached, will unfollow oldest follows
           max_following: 1950
+          # Follow multiple accounts from a single post
+          # Experimental feature, please open issue with example post id if unusual behavior is observed
+          multiple: false
         # Favorite the post
         favorite:
           # If this action is enabled